 Page last updated on 12/16/23

-The Seattle Robotics Society was formed in 1982 to serve those interested in building robots and learning about associated technologies.
+The Seattle Robotics Society was formed in 1982 to serve those interested in building robots and learning about the associated technologies.
 The Society is a club incorporated as a non-profit entity consisting of a diverse group of technologists and tinkerers.
 Our collective passion is to learn about robots through educational activities and to freely share our skills and knowledge with our community through meetings, workshops, contests, outreach events, online activities, and mentoring.
 We enjoy meeting new people interested in robotics for whatever reason.

 One great way to learn about the Society is to come to our monthly meetings.
 Since they happen online via Zoom, this is super-easy and no longer geographically limited.
 Since we started doing online meetings, we have had regular attendees from all over the country and presentations from all over the world.
 Robotics is a great way to connect.

 See the SRS Programs page for information on the activities that the SRS does to help promote robotics.
 If you are interested in donating financially to the SRS, we can accept donations using the PayPal app at PayPal@SeattleRobotics.org.

 It is our hope that we can help you on your journey to build your own robot.
 Several of our members have put together information about some options.